-- " Tutors discuss the assignment and devise strategies to help get words on the screen. - " They consider how effectively a draft meets objectives. - " When struggling with grammar and punctuation, tutors will explain these needed skills.
+- " Tutors discuss assignment and devise strategies to help get words on the screen - " They consider how effectively a draft meets objectives. - " Tutors will explain grammar and punctuation.

 Writing Center tutors don't simply proofread or "fix" a paper, but students receive empathetic and helpful support through collaborative learning and conversation.
-Students are encouraged to bring along any assignment sheet, and writing attempts.
+Students are encouraged to bring along any assignment sheet and writing attempts.